Spiky-73/BetterInventory/Readme.md

 ## Better Inventory

-This mods adds small features designed to improve the player Inventory and all the systems around it.
+This mods adds loads of small features designed to improve the player Inventory and all the systems around it.
 I STRONGLY ADVISE you to read the mod configs to learn about all the features and enable/disable them.
 Feel free to suggest new features I you think of any!

 Keep in mind, this mod is still in developement.
-If you find a bug, please report it here or on the Steam Workshop page.
+If you find a bug, please report it here or on the [Steam Workshop page](https://steamcommunity.com/sharedfiles/filedetails/?id=3074374647).

 Visit the [Steam Workshop page](https://steamcommunity.com/sharedfiles/filedetails/?id=3074374647) if you wish to download and use this mod.